Rhydon1337/linux-kernel-development/README.md

 ### Debugging

+1. Sudo apt install sshpass
-1. Go to debug.sh
+2. Go to debug.sh
-2. Change VM_USERNAME, VM_PASSWORD and VM_SNAPSHOT to yours
+3. Change VM_USERNAME, VM_PASSWORD and VM_SNAPSHOT to yours
-3. Change KERNEL_MODULE_NAME to yours kernel module name
+4. Change KERNEL_MODULE_NAME to yours kernel module name
-4. Change BUILDROOT_IMAGES_PATH to the dir that contains the kernel(bzImage) and the rootfs(rootfs.qcow2 in builtroot)
+5. Change BUILDROOT_IMAGES_PATH to the dir that contains the kernel(bzImage) and the rootfs(rootfs.qcow2 in builtroot)

 If the debbuging is stuck or doesn't loading successfully try: